Soapmaking

 Fancy soaps can easily be made by modifying the basic white recipe.
 Different oils can be used.
 Look up the saponification value of each oil and calculate the exact amount of lye needed to turn that oil into soap.

-- add finely ground oatmeal for an exfoliating soap (1/4C per 1# of oils) (mix with a little oil and add at trace)
+- Add finely ground oatmeal for an exfoliating soap (1/4C per 1 lb. of oils) (mix with a little oil and add at trace).

-- add cinnamon, nutmeg, or cloves for a speckled, scented soap
+- Add cinnamon, nutmeg, or cloves for a speckled look.

 SUPPLIES: